Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 When we deeply understand our body, we then deeply understand our mind, leading to understanding our lives.

-Meditation is a powerful and straightforward tool that improves concentration, emotional awareness, balance, focus, and calm and spiritual awareness.
+Meditation is a powerful and straightforward tool for improving concentration, emotional awareness, balance, focus, calm, and spiritual awareness.

 Meditation helps us calm the mind, chatter, step back, gain perspective on life, and enjoy the true meaning.